triton-inference-server/server/python/openai/README.md

 ## Tool Calling

-OpenAI Frontend supports `tools` and `tool_choice` in the `v1/chat/completions` API, please check the OpenAI API reference for details about these parameters:
+The OpenAI frontend supports `tools` and `tool_choice` in the `v1/chat/completions` API.
+Please refer to the OpenAI API reference for more details about these parameters.
   [tools](https://platform.openai.com/docs/api-reference/chat/create#chat-create-tools)
   [tool_choice](https://platform.openai.com/docs/api-reference/chat/create#chat-create-tool_choice)

-To enable the tool calling feature, add the `--tool-call-parser {parser_name}` to start the server, `llama3` and `mistral` are the two available parsers.
+To enable the tool-calling feature, add the `--tool-call-parser {parser_name}` flag when starting the server.
+The two available parsers are `llama3` and `mistral`.
-`llama3` parser can be used to support the llama 3.1/3.2/3.3 tool calling features, `mistral` parser can be used to support the mistral instruct model's tool calling features.
+The `llama3` parser supports tool-calling features for LLaMA 3.1, 3.2, and 3.3 models, while the `mistral` parser supports tool-calling features for the Mistral Instruct model.

+Example for launching the OpenAI frontend with a tool call parser:
 ```
 python3 openai_frontend/main.py \
   --model-repository tests/vllm_models \